rorm-orm/rorm/docs/docs/rorm/model_declaration.md

 ```

 ### `choices`
-The choices annotation is used to turn a String into a enum by enumerating all available values.
+The `choices` annotation is used to turn a String into an enum by enumerating all available values.

 If you prefer actual rust enums, you might want to look at `rorm::DbEnum`.